waldothedeveloper/Github_Find_Users/README.md

 # Github_Find_Users
-## A simple app that tinkers with the Github API and React JS using Hooks
+#### A simple app that tinkers with the Github API and React JS using Hooks.
-## to find any user on Github, check their repos, followers and bio
+#### Find any user on Github, check their repos, followers and bio.

 1. Clone this repo
 2. npm install & npm start